 7. Forwarding Social Justice Can Be/Is Messy, But We’re Already Doing It.

 Sometimes I see the forwarding of social justice as painting a picture.
 The white canvas can represent a world inherently built to be continued the way it is, shaped by discriminatory systems and maintained by problematic status quos.
-Sometimes in this work, we get written off as idealist who gets burned out over our anxiety to build this perfect world, to see the final masterpiece in all its completion.
+Sometimes in this work, we get written off as idealists who get burned out over our anxiety to build this perfect world, to see the final masterpiece in all its completion.
 In reality, each stroke is absolutely integral to the final piece, even if it will be covered or mixed by another stroke or color.
 Paintings are not simple colors with static methodologies, they are complicated and dynamic with layers upon layers of work done over time.

 8. Movements are GLUTTONOUS with Time.

 Movements are on their own schedule, even if people work so hard for them to happen now.
 This means movements will grow without you or me.
 Many folks at the conference talked about wanting the cooperative movement to grow but its already growing - case in point is you even thinking about it!
 The trees our ancestors planted are fed by us and with good care, the next generation will benefit from a bigger bounty of its fruits than we already have a small taste of.
-The beauty of student-run cafes is that they will always be students to feed and students who want to work at the Eggplant to feed them.
+The beauty of student-run cafes is that there will always be students to feed and students who want to work at The Eggplant to feed them.

 9. Every Person Matters in a Cooperative.

 99 is not the same as 100.
 Capitalism would have you believe people are disposable but that’s simply not true.
-Everyone, with all the complex facets of their identity has immeasurable capabilities that can be harnessed and challenged, deepening benefits of the work being done.
-The future will not be a homogenous tune, it will be of people contributing their own song and it will be a marvelous symphony.
+Everyone, with all the complex facets of their identity, has immeasurable capabilities that can be harnessed and challenged, deepening benefits of the work being done.
+The future will not be a homogenous tune; it will be of people contributing their own song and it will be a marvelous symphony.

 10. MONEY IS NOT THE ONLY VALUE!